Franco-Belgian Accord of 1920: Agreement

 The pact was negotiated in April 1920 and signed on 7 September.
 Ferdinand Foch was the chief negotiator for the French, though he failed to gain a union of French and Belgian armies and agreements over mobilization which he sought.
 Though British participation was requested, it was rejected by the government.

 Terms

 The first article outlined an agreement including both French and Belgian soldiers in the occupation of the Rhineland.
 It also stated, that in the event of German rearmament, both countries would mobilise their reserves.
 The second article discussed greater integration of frontier defenses, while the third article announced greater co-operation between General Staffs.

 End of the treaty

 The treaty was formally abrogated in 1936 and Belgium returned to pursuing a policy of neutrality.
-The Belgian government preferred to construct fortifications, and gain assurances of neutrality from surrounding countries, including Nazi Germany, than risk getting entangled in another war through an alliance structure.
+The Belgian government preferred to construct fortifications such as the Devèze Line, and gain assurances of neutrality from surrounding countries, including Nazi Germany, than risk getting entangled in another war through an alliance structure.